Milton Weed Control Services

 Milton Municipal Ordinances for Equipment Operation & Commercial Applicator Standards

-Milton enforces strict ordinances for equipment operation and commercial weed control.
-Permitted hours are typically 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
+Milton’s municipal ordinances regulate equipment operation and commercial applicator standards.
+Permitted hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often no operation before 9:00 AM).
 Noise and decibel limits apply, especially in residential areas and during holidays.
-Commercial applicators must hold a business license, register with the municipality, and provide proof of 1M minimum liability insurance and workers compensation.
-MDAR Category 36 certification is required.
-Safety protocols include traffic control, equipment calibration, and public notification (24-48 hours).
-Environmental compliance mandates proper material handling, vehicle maintenance, and immediate cleanup of spills.
-All waste disposal must be documented and coordinated with MassDEP and local ordinances.
-Milton Inspectional Services
+Commercial operators must maintain a business license, contractor registration, and 1M minimum liability insurance.
+MDAR Category 36 certification is required for all applicators.
+Safety protocols include traffic control, equipment calibration, and 24-48 hour public notification with signage.
+Environmental compliance mandates proper material handling, vehicle maintenance, immediate cleanup, and documentation.
+Coordination with Milton Inspectional Services ensures adherence to local ordinances and right-of-way permits.

 525 Canton Avenue, Milton, MA 02186